utkarshcmu/grafana.org/source/blog/temp/temp.md

 Grafana 3.1 beta is now available for download!
 In this release we have focused on making monitoring more collaborative by enabling Grafana users to easily share dashboards with others.
-We have also added dashboards to [Grafana.net](https://grafana.net) a place where anyone can share and download dashboards for popular infrastructure and server applications.
+We have also added a dashboards section to [Grafana.net](https://grafana.net) where you can disover and share dashboards for popular infrastructure and server applications.

 <div class="text-center">